LSeu-Open/AIEnhancedWork/README.md

 This overview **focuses on instruction-tuned models for consistency.** Fine-tuned variants, though numerous and constantly developing, are not included in this comparison.
 For details on specific implementations, see the "[Fine-tuned Models section](#finetuned-llms)" section below.

-Models are ranked using our [structured scoring system](https://github.com/LSeu-Open/AIEnhancedWork/blob/main/Scoring/Models_Scoring_System.md), which considers multiple factors such as Entity & Publisher benchmarks, human preference, and technical features.
+Models are ranked using our [structured scoring system](https://github.com/LSeu-Open/AIEnhancedWork/blob/main/Scoring/Models_Scoring_System.md), which considers multiple factors such as Entity & Publisher benchmarks, human preference, and technical features (Higher score is better).

 ### Advanced Language and Reasoning LLMs